*** DRAFT ***

 3. Limitations

-1. The database files must both be in WAL mode, and must have the same page-size.
+1. The database files must both be in WAL mode, and must have the same page-size. $larr; This limitation was removed in version 3.50.0 (2025-05-29).

-2. While sqlite3-rsync is running, REPLICA is read-only.
+2. While sqlite3_rsync is running, REPLICA is read-only.
 Queries can be run against REPLICA while this utility is running, just not write transactions.

 3. Only a single database is synchronized for each invocation of this utility.
 It is not (yet) possible to synchronize many different databases using wildcards, as it is with standard "rsync".